-It is of course good practice for parties to communicate an intention to record a meeting, however, it is possible that this will not always be the case.
+It is of course good practise for parties to communicate an intention to record a meeting, however, it is possible that this will not always be the case.
 Before concluding that an employee is guilty of gross misconduct upon the discovery of covert recording, employers should therefore consider:

 - The nature of the information recorded - is it confidential?